 We point all of this out because it is important to recognize the seriousness of your bankruptcy claim.
 To help you evaluate your case, however, you may want to schedule a consultation with an experienced bankruptcy lawyer.

-If you need an attorney in Kennewick, WA, Rodriguez Interiano Hanson & Rodgers PLLC can help.
+If you need an attorney in southeastern Washington, Rodriguez Interiano Hanson & Rodgers PLLC can help.
 Contact us today if you are considering bankruptcy!